rpi-virtuell/rw-social-learner/readme.txt

 5. Activate Social Learner from your Themes page.

 == Changelog ==
+= 1.1.6 =
+* css fix for chrome in groups activity filter

 = 1.1.5 =
 * removed min-width for smartphone/mobile view.